Finasteride vs Minoxidil: The Differences and Joint Benefits for Hair Loss

 Which products contain Finasteride and Minoxidil?

-Finasteride and Minoxidil come in three distinct forms.
+Finasteride and Minoxidil come in a variety of distinct forms.
 As mentioned previously, Minoxidil and Finasteride are found respectively within a topical solution and a tablet.
-If you’re using our Full Works treatment plan, for instance, these are the forms your Finasteride and Minoxidil will take (on top of Biotin and DHT-blocking Shampoo).
-However, our Topical Finasteride-Minoxidil Spray could be more suited to you, especially if you’re looking for an alternative to taking a daily tablet or if you are experiencing mild adverse events from oral medication.
-Containing 5% Minoxidil and 0.1% of Finasteride, this Topical Spray is easy to use too - simply spray on your scalp twice a day as part of your morning and evening routine.
-Emerging evidence suggests that topical finasteride is also effective at treating male pattern hair loss, though oral finasteride is still the mainstay of treatment.
+If you are looking for an alternative to taking a daily tablet or if you are experiencing mild adverse events from oral Finasteride, a Combination Spray could be a good option for you, as it has a lower risk of adverse events.
+Simply spray on your scalp once a day as part of either your morning and evening routine.
+Emerging evidence suggests that topical finasteride is also effective at treating male pattern hair loss.

 All of our blog articles are reviewed by our Medical Director before publication.